SheetJS/sheetjs/CONTRIBUTING.md

 Before contributions are merged, you will receive an email (at the address associated with the git commit) and will be asked to confirm the aforementioned items.
-Ensure that the email addresses associated with the commits is valid.
+Ensure that the email addresses associated with the commits are valid.